rwxrob/boost/README.md

 ## "When does it start?"

 We start Wednesday May the 4th at 11:11:11 and have weekly live three-hour sessions on Saturdays (posted to YouTube the next day due to Twitch policy).
 Make sure to join Discord and consider adding the calendar (both linked from [Twitch](http://rwxrob.tv)).

 ## "So is this a course?"

 🌟 ***The Boost is not a course.*** There's no syllabus, no certificate, no credential, no proof you did anything except your own work and knowledge.
 There's barely a schedule and we change that organically as we go through it.
 Most people need to get the old, broken ideas about learning out of their heads --- and start learning and thinking like a "hacker."

 ## "What specific skills will I learn?"

 The boost focuses on upskilling a basic computer user into a entry-level terminal power user and all that requires.
 Here's a high-level outline of the skills and topics covered:

+0. Welcome!
+Why tech?
+Learning to learn the RWX way (becoming an autodidact).
+1. Setup Ubuntu Linux Server VMware Virtual Machine and ssh connect into it.
-1. Setup a terminal with bash in it.
+    1. Install terminal application
+       1. Win: Windows Terminal Preview
+       1. Mac: iTerm2
+    1. VMWare
+    1. Connecting with Secure Shell (ssh)
 2. Navigate and manage files from command line.
 3. Manage processes from command line.
 4. Edit text with nano, ed, vi, vim.